bumbeishvili/coronavirus.davidb.dev/README.md

 ## 2. User Location driven data content

-Platform is available for more than 20 language.
+Platform is available for more than 20 languages.
 Language is automatically determined from ip

 Each user sees customized language and content for it's country